PIK-LPJmL/lpjmlkit/paper.md

 # Acknowledgements

-We would like to thank Susanne Rolinski and Marie Hemmen for their contributions.
-Special thanks also go to Werner von Bloh for implementing new features into LPJmL to enable the development of lpjmlkit, such as writing meta files.
+Special thanks go to Werner von Bloh for implementing new features into LPJmL to enable the development of lpjmlkit, such as writing meta files.